jaykang920/x2clr/model/Instance/Server/Doc/understand_x2.md

 A1.
 Multiple Flows, Hub channels, and Preprocess delegate can solve the issue.

  - Add an example with a functional test.

-## Multicasting

- - Case inside AsyncTcpServer level, which has a session Handle
- - That sets Handle and Send or ???

- - TODO: Ask the author.
-The answer is vague.

 ## Server session management